apache/parquet-format/Encodings.md

 #### Characteristics
 This encoding is similar to the [RLE/bit-packing](#RLE) encoding.
 However the [RLE/bit-packing](#RLE) encoding is specifically used when the range of ints is small over the entire page, as is true of repetition and definition levels.
 It uses a single bit width for the whole page.
-The delta encoding algorithm described above stores a bit width per mini block and is less sensitive to variations in the size of encoded integers.
+The delta encoding algorithm described above stores a bit width per miniblock and is less sensitive to variations in the size of encoded integers.
 It is also somewhat doing RLE encoding as a block containing all the same values will be bit packed to a zero bit width thus being only a header.

 ### Delta-length byte array: (DELTA_LENGTH_BYTE_ARRAY = 6)